pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 PostgreSQL is a database application.
 When you run the application, you can create `sub-databases` that allow you to work on different projects.
 For example, you may have one for your bookmarks app, one for your budgeting app, and more.
 These are sub-databases.
 However, they are often called `databases`, and you use the keyword `databases` to create them.

 Create a database and then drop (delete) it.
-Then we'll create a new one, connect it, and use it for the rest of this pre-reading.
+Then create a new one, connect it, and use it for the rest of this pre-reading.

 ```SQL
 -- Create the sub-database second